ckan/ckan/doc/extensions.rst

     To instead install a python package by copying all of the files to the site-packages directory run ``python setup.py install``.

-To build useful extensions you need to be able to "hook into" different parts of CKAN in order to extend its functionality.
+To build extensions you need to be able to "hook into" different parts of CKAN in order to extend its functionality.
 You do this using CKAN's plugin architecture.
 We'll look at this in the next section.